JustGoodThemes/Scriptor-Jekyll-Theme/_posts/2023-03-04-scrambled-poetry.md

 ![The class exhibition of ESP-32s plugged into a board displaying their various outputs on the screens](images/scrambled-poetry/Class-Exhibition.png "Arduino IDE Port")

+Below is a video of my code running the full text of the poem, and then one version of it scrambling the poem.
+Enjoy!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6Ema4cQnsKw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # CREDITS